BrentonBudler/LinearRegression/README.md

 # ML1
-A manually built linear regression model
+Manual implementation of a linear regression model from first principles including an exploration of the effect of different learning rates on convergence and improved learning techniques such as feature scaling and regularization.